Getting money into super

 Employees may salary sacrifice future earnings.
 Future earnings are salary or wages which the employee has not earned the entitlement.
 Leave payments and bonuses may be salary sacrificed.

-Salary sacrifice count towards for a range of taxation and social security benefits
+Salary sacrifice counts towards a range of taxation and social security benefits

 The following include salary sacrifice contributions, which are taken into account in determining if they are eligible for the following taxation and social security measures: